Macey Brooks: College career

 Brooks accepted a football scholarship from James Madison University.
 As a true freshman, he appeared in 10 games, tallying 4 receptions for 92 yards.

 As a sophomore, he became a starter at wide receiver, posting 26 receptions (second on the team), 552 receiving yards (led the team), 21.2 yards per reception (second in school history) and 5 touchdowns (led the team).
 He had 135 receiving yards against Middle Tennessee State University.

 As a junior, he registered 32 receptions (third on the team), 542 yards and 6 touchdowns (second on the team).
 He had 4 receptions for 87 yards and 2 touchdowns, including the winning score with 37 seconds left, in a 38-31 win against Boston University.

 As a senior, he posted 56 receptions (second on the team) and 828 receiving yards (third in school history), while breaking the school record for most touchdowns in a single-season with 14.
 He collected 8 receptions and 3 receiving touchdowns (tied the school record) against McNeese State University.
 He also had 3 receiving touchdowns against Boston University.
 He tallied 5 catches for 121 yards and one touchdown against New Hampshire University.
 He made 7 receptions for 127 yards and 2 touchdowns over Villanova University.
 He finished his college career with 118 receptions (fourth in school history), 2,014 yards (third in school history) and 25 touchdowns (school record).

 In baseball, he played right field for three seasons, starting 119 out of 145 games.
 As a freshman, he hit for a .307 average, 7 doubles, 4 triples, 4 home runs and 21 RBIs.

 As a sophomore, he hit for a .266 average, 10 doubles, one triple, 5 home runs and 27 RBIs, while being a part of the team that won the CAA regular season title and advanced to the NCAA South regional.

 As a junior, he started 51-of-55 contests, hitting for a .298 average, 13 doubles, 3 triples, 5 home runs and 34 RBIs.
-He was drafted twice by Major League Baseball, in the second round of the 1993 MLB Amateur Draft by the San Francisco Giants and in the 55th round of the 1996 Amateur Draft by the Kansas City Royals.
+He was selected twice by Major League Baseball, in the second round of the 1993 MLB Amateur Draft by the San Francisco Giants and in the 55th round of the 1996 Amateur Draft by the Kansas City Royals.

 Professional career

 Dallas Cowboys

-Brooks was selected by the Dallas Cowboys in the fourth round (127th overall) of the 1997 NFL Draft.
+Brooks was selected by the Dallas Cowboys in the fourth round (127th overall) of the 1997 NFL draft.
 He was impressing during training camp until breaking his right forearm three places during the fourth quarter of a 34-31 win over the St. Louis Rams.
 He was placed on the injured reserve list on August 27.

-In 1998, he was a candidate for the second receiver role opposite Michael Irvin, but had problems with consistency and was waived on August 31 to make room for wide receiver Patrick Jeffers.
+In 1998, he was a candidate for the second receiver role opposite Michael Irvin but had problems with consistency and was waived on August 31 to make room for wide receiver Patrick Jeffers.